gabiudrescu/website/content/post/8-monofony/index.md

 Starting a new Symfony application with Monofony allows you to work faster by using built-in functionalities from Sylius, whether you are building a backend, an API or a full stack application.
 You wil save a lot of time by just properly configuring grids and forms.

-Most of the times, you will need to manage different kind of users:
+Most of the times, you will need to manage different kind of users.
+So, in our demo we will have:

- - List item
+ - administrators, who will be able to access back office
+ - and customers, who will use the public part of the application / website

+These two entities come by default with Monofony.

 [source](https://afsy.fr/avent/2019/22-monofony-base-sur-la-structure-interne-de-sylius)

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY1MDE3ODMwLC0xODQxMDE5OTA5LDE2Nj
-Y5NjkzODBdfQ==
+eyJoaXN0b3J5IjpbLTEyNjQxMzMxMiwtMTg0MTAxOTkwOSwxNj
+Y2OTY5MzgwXX0=
 -->